Most Meetings are Muda

 Here are some good tips from 37 folders; 9 tips for running more productive meetings:

 This is an important step missed far too often.
-Doing so helps make sure that everyone leaving he meeting has the same understanding of what has been decided: in addition to reviewing new assignments I would suggest review all significant decisions made.
+Doing so helps make sure that upon leaving the meeting everyone has the same understanding of what has been decided: in addition to reviewing new assignments I would suggest review all significant decisions made.
 Far too often, people have very different ideas on what happened in previous meetings.

 The Team Handbook also has good information on running effective meetings.